FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 * on Ubuntu screen is flickering in the upper line (however not on windows).
 * joypad input not working.
 * MBC1 is not working.
 Games that use rom banking don't load.
-* blarggs test roms: failing in every one I tried so far.
+* blarggs test roms: failing in every one I tried so far (nearly working cpu_instrs).
 * cmake and mingw32 compiling on windows does not bring a sdl2 window at execution.
 * emulator is running in slower speed -> at least in the bootstrap sequence.